-Aluminium panels shall be protected against maximum corrosion and minimal deterioration in general appearance by means of 60 μm nominal thickness of Polyester powder stove enamel or polyurethane wet paint with forced oven drying in accordance with the requirements of AS 4506.
+Aluminium panels shall be protected against maximum corrosion to show minimal deterioration in general appearance by means of $60 \mu m$ nominal thickness of polyester powder stove enamel or polyurethane wet paint with forced oven drying in accordance with the requirements of AS 4506.

-Any sound insulation shall be protected from water, rain or road spray.
-The sound insulation shall be hydrophobic, free of materials promoting corrosion and resistant to light, weathering, salting.
+Any sound insulation shall be covered on the absorbent side with glass fleece to protect from water, rain or road spray.
+The sound insulation shall be hydrophobic, free of materials promoting corrosion and resistant to light, weathering, salting and rotting.
+Protective films may not be used.
+The sound insulation shall retain dimensional stability even after ageing, and maintain their reference position.

 Aluminium panels shall not come in contact with the ground.
-A concrete sill, 100 mm (minimum) above the ground surface shall be provided.
-Concrete shall be Class N25/20, in accordance with MRTS70 Concrete.
+A concrete sill beam, 100 mm (minimum) above the ground surface shall be provided to conform to the requirements of Clause 8.8.